Introduction

 - Routing Intent next hops must be in-hub resources — Azure Firewall, integrated NVA, or Cloud NGFW SaaS

-- PA VM-Series IaaS in a spoke is NOT a valid Routing Intent next hop — no matter how you configure it
+- PA VM-Series IaaS in a spoke vNet is NOT a valid Routing Intent next hop — no matter how you configure it

 - You cannot service-chain from Azure Firewall in a hub to an NVA in a spoke — there’s no mechanism